-Some allergic reactions come from sources that we can easily identify, and other reactions are hard to pinpoint.
+Some allergic skin reactions come from sources that we can easily identify, and other reactions are hard to pinpoint.
 And then the next question is, how do I remedy this situation?
 Most allergic reactions are not life threatening but they can definitely be very uncomfortable and annoying.
 Read on to learn more.

 Let's first clear up some things about sensitive skin to move along to allergic skin reactions.